VolkovLabs/business-satellite/README.md

 ## Introduction

-The Grafana API (Grapi) Data Source is a plugin for Grafana that allows retrieving data from Grafana API, visualizing it on your dashboard and use in annotations.
+The Grafana API (Grapi) Data Source for Grafana allows retrieving data from Grafana API, visualizing it on your dashboard and use in annotations.

 ## Requirements